Clerk’s Role in Small Claims Court Actions

 How are trials conducted?

-The trial is relatively informal compared to a normal trial.
-There are no rules of evidence.
+Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
+This allows the trials to be conducted in a much more informal fashion.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
-It will likely be pretty quick.
+Trials generally are pretty short (15-20 minutes).
 If a jury trial is required, the trial could last a few hours.

 Appeals are allowed if the amount of the award exceeds $250.00.